Accelerating convolutional neural network by exploiting sparsity on GPUs: Experiments

 \subsection{Speed comparison for convolution layers}

 In this subsection, we carried out speed comparison experiments for a single convolution layer.
-As shown in Table \ref{table}, some convolution layers are extracted from different models, such as LeNet, AlexNet and GoogLeNet.
-We can see that the convolution speed of some layers can be up to $3.5\times$ compared to CUDNN-FAST, which can automatically choose a best implementation in cuDNN.
-For feature maps in deep networks, the size is very small comparing with the initial input feature map.
-The traditional GEMM-based method is not suitable for matrix multiplication with small feature maps \cite{b15}.
-ECR algorithm reduces the amount of computation for a single thread according to the characteristic of sparsity and performs better for these small feature maps.
+As shown in Table \ref{table}, the ECR method is used to process convolution layers from different models, such as LeNet, AlexNet, GoogLeNet, VGG-19 and ResNet-50.

+We can see that the speedups for convolution layers are more than 2.2× compared with cuDNN (FAST), which can automatically choose a best implementation in cuDNN.
+The reasons are mainly in two aspects.
+(1) For feature maps in deep networks, the size is very small comparing with the initial input feature map.
+The traditional GEMM-based method in cuDNN is not suitable for matrix multiplication with small feature maps \cite{b15}.
+The ECR method reduces the amount of computation for a single thread according to the characteristic of sparsity and performs better for these small feature maps.
+(2) When using cuDNN to calculate convolution layers, it first uses Im2col to extend the feature map, and then convert the convolution calculation into matrix multiplication.
+This increases the number of global memory accesses.
+By comparison, ECR reads the values used for each convolution result from global memory only once.